mlafave/ampliconDIVider/README.md

 Output
 -------

-The default output is `Output_${NAME}_${JOB_ID}`, where NAME is the value from -n, and JOB_ID is present if the job were submitted via `qsub`.
+The default final output is `${BASE}.divs.gz`, where BASE is the basename of the BAM input.
+This file is located in the `Output_${NAME}_${JOB_ID}` directory, where NAME is the value from -n, and JOB_ID is present if the job were submitted via `qsub`.
 Each sample (where a sample is defined as a unique combination of target name, founder ID, progeny ID, and barcode) is represented.
 If the bam2mpg/mpg2vcf variant caller identified a DIV in a sample, ampliconDIVider finds the most frequently represented DIV-contaning sequence.
 A read matching this sequence is then printed as a pairwise alignment, with the read on the top and the reference on the bottom.
 If no DIV was detected by the variant caller, this is reported in a way that maintains the four-line periodicity of the output.
 For example, a DIV-containing sample would look like this:

 	Plate1  D1      CochT1_chr17_28807187-28807424  1F      4       TTCTAG